Shahid718/Programming-Phase-field-in-Fortran/model_A/example/README.md

 Two Fortran codes are there.
 The first one **fd_grain_2_dislin.f90** is for dislin and second one **fd_grain_2.f90** without dislin.

 ## **with Dislin**
-It is assumed that you have **dislin graphical library** installed.
-The link to the library is https://dislin.de/.
-Use double precision dislin module for this code.
+It is assumed that you have [dislin graphical library](https://dislin.de/) installed.
+Use **double precision dislin module** for this code.

 ### **fd_grain_2_dislin.f90**